buildpacks/rfcs/text/0000-app-image-extensions.md

 ...
 ```

 Behavior: creates a version of the current builder with additional packages and an ephemeral run image with additional packages, then does a normal `pack build`.
+The run image is persistented as part of the app image, and can be reused on subsequent builds.

 Question: should we store the new builder image to make rebuild faster?
 If so, where?
 Should we generate a tag for it?